 Astrobotic Technology, Inc. is a space robotics company that seeks to make space accessible to the world.
 The company’s suite of lunar landers delivers payloads to the Moon for companies, governments, universities, non-profits, and individuals.
 The company is also developing advanced space robotics capabilities such as terrain relative navigation, mobile robotics for lunar surface operations, and reliable computing systems for mission-critical applications.
 Originally spun out of Carnegie Mellon University in 2007, Astrobotic is pioneering affordable planetary access that promises to spark a new era of exploration, science, tourism, resource utilization, and mining.
 Astrobotic is based in Pittsburgh, Pennsylvania.
 Astrobotic was selected by NASA in May 2019 for a $79.5 million contract to deliver a suite of NASA instruments to the Moon.
 This mission will see the Peregrine lunar lander return America to the Moon with 22 payloads representing 5 countries.

 In June 2020, Astrobotic was selected for a $199.5 million contract to deliver the NASA VIPER rover to the lunar south pole onboard the Griffin lunar lander.
 This mission will enable NASA’s objective to map water ice on the lunar surface, which in turn supports NASA’s plans for crewed missions in 2024.
 As part of Astrobotic’s Planetary Landers Team, you will literally be creating history as we define the benchmark for commercial delivery of payloads to the Moon and beyond.

-- B.S. in Mechanical or Robotics Engineering or related fields
+- B.S. in Mechanical or Aerospace Engineering

 - Adaptable to a startup environment, able to self-start with minimal guidance